mihanovak1024/mihanovak1024.github.io/_portfolio/pg-essay-highlights.md

 A startup's destination is to grow really big; ramen profitability is a trick for not dying en route.

+123. What Startups Are Really Like - October 2009
+Build the absolute smallest thing that can be considered a complete > application and ship it.

+When you let customers tell you what they're after, they will often reveal amazing details about what they find valuable as well what they're willing to pay for.

+Fast iteration is the key to success.

+When you can't get users, it's hard to say whether the problem is lack of exposure, or whether the product's simply bad.

-125. Organic Startup Ideas
+125. Organic Startup Ideas - April 2010
 The best way to come up with startup ideas is to ask yourself the question: what do you wish someone would make for you?

-149. Startup = Growth
+149. Startup = Growth - September 2012
 A startup is a company designed to grow fast.

 You have to know that growth is what you're after.